-During the prayer time after the message, God revealed to me what my true desires are and showed me that that is what He wants to give me.
+During the prayer time after the message, God revealed my true desires to me and showed me that that is what He wants to give me.

 When I woke up, I was filled with an intense longing to perform.
 I hadn’t felt that desire in a long, long time.
 I had thought that desire had fallen asleep, or maybe died.